SpartzInc/automation_object/docs/blue_prints/base_level_configurations.md

 __Expecting__: String

-__Requirements__: Expecting existing screen defined in the blue prints
+__Requirements__: Expecting string defined to be a screen defined under screens

 __Description__: